keithalewis/papers/um.md

 Derivatives must have existed since before recorded history.
-The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments based on the borrowing rate instead of trying to estimate the the actual growth rate of the underlying securities used for the hedge.
+The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments based on the borrowing cost instead of trying to estimate the the actual growth rate of the underlying securities used for the hedge.

 This short note provides a unified model for valuing, hedging, and